To Jim Hicks, asking what Beaufort County needs to do to handle the growth expected once the economy recovers is almost foolish.

 Its customers will have to travel to one of 12 other county recycling and trash drop-off sites.
 The closest is the larger St. Helena Convenience Center three miles away.
 That facility already accepts the scrap metal that Lady's Island did not and has more recycling containers.

-Meanwhile, the county is planning to buy 10 acres on Lady's Island where a new center could be built once the economy regains its strength.• The construction of a new Disabilities and Special Needs building is dependent on state and federal grants, in addition to the $5.2 million already granted the project by County Council.
+Meanwhile, the county is planning to buy 10 acres on Lady's Island where a new center could be built once the economy regains its strength.

 The project could cost as much as $8.6 million; scaled down versions would cost between $5.83 million and $6.4 million.